-Running your own photoblog is a great way to create a custom portfolio of your photography work with longevity.
+Running your own photo blog is a great way to create a custom portfolio of your photography work with longevity.
+WordPress allows you present your creative work to the world and an easy to manage package.
 I have always opted for a self hosted WordPress blog that offers an easy to use platform to share your work and the enjoyment of watching your blog grow in popularity.

 There are literally hundreds of web hosts that offer WordPress hosting, many even offer an automatic install option for WordPress through the likes of Fantastico in just a couple of clicks.
 Once you have a host and have installed wordpress here are a few tips on getting your blog up and running.